-At the mid-winter conference of the Department held at Joliet on January 13, 1934, there was brought into existence a purely unofficial Committee on Program and Policy.
-The assumption is that this Comcommittee on Trace of the purpose of suggesting ways and means of applying the principles and objects of the Order to present day conapplying the principles and objects of the Order to present day conditions.
-The general principles on which our Order is founded are already fixed and are so fundamental that they should be neither changed nor modified, and it should be understood at the outset that it is the duty of this Committee only to suggest a manner in which the principles of the Order may be made more effective
+At the mid-winter conference of the Department hald at Jolet on January 13, 1934, there was brought into existence a purely unofficial Committee on Program and Policy.
+The assumption is that this Committee was created for the purpose of suggesting ways and means of applying the principles and objects of the Order to present day con-The general principles on which our Order is founded are ditions.
+The gard are so fundamental that they should be neither already fixed and it should be understood at the outset that it is the duty of this Committee only to suggest a manner in which the principles of the Order may be made more effective